2064: Read Only Memories: Reception

 The game received generally positive reviews from video game critics.
 The narrative, characters, and presentation were lauded while some were critical of the gameplay, puzzles, and user interface.
 The Escapist gave the game a 4/5 and stated "it's more like a Telltale game, Phoenix Wright, and Snatcher had some sort of millennial cyberpunk baby."
 In the Kotaku review, Heather Alexandra wrote, "Ultimately, Read Only Memories provides a clumsy but resonant experience.
 What it lacks in thematic substance or technical challenge, it makes up for in emotional content, a lush setting, and memorable characters."
 GamesRadar+ spoke about the inspirations from classic adventure games, concluding it's "more than just a rehash - it stands on its own as a potent exploration of identity and class politics, wrapped up in a gripping mystery full of colorful and charming characters."
 RPGSite mentioned the diversity of the cast, noting "it's one of the most emotionally heartfelt, authentic, and joyful journeys one can take in the medium and a celebration of everyone, no matter where you come from or how you identify.'

-DualShockers mentioned the new voice acting in the 2064 version, noting "Turing's voicework is especially good, and needs to be since they're your partner and most talkative of the cast.
-Tomcat, Lexi, Chad, and especially Dekker near the end, all give wonderful performances full of compelling emotion that helped me grow attached to their character," while being more critical of the puzzles, stating they "can be a toss-up between frustrating and satisfying."

 The 2064 version was nominated for "Best Writing" at the 2018 Webby Awards.

 Sequel

 On June 12, 2019, MidBoss announced that a sequel titled Read Only Memories: Neurodiver was in development and was originally scheduled for release in 2020.
-This was delayed to Q1 2022.
-It will release for Windows PC, Mac, PlayStation 4, PlayStation 5, Xbox One, and Nintendo Switch.
-A tie-in comic written by Sina Grace and published by IDW Publishing is scheduled for release in August 2021.
+It received multiple delays and ultimately released on May 16, 2024 for Windows PC, Mac, PlayStation 4, PlayStation 5, Xbox One, and Nintendo Switch.
+A tie-in comic written by Sina Grace and published by IDW Publishing was released in 2019-2020.